Things To Do in Ruidoso

 5 min drive

-Casa Blanca (green chile everything), Cafe Rio (Portuguese fusion), Hall of Flame (burgers), and Sacred Grounds Coffee, all within walking distance of each other.
+Casa Blanca (green chile everything), Cafe Rio (pizza and calzones), Hall of Flame (burgers), and Cornerstone Bakery for breakfast, all within walking distance of each other.

 Lost Hiker Brewing